tathanhnam151/NR-IQA/README.md

 # NR-IQA
-My journey in developing a NR-IQA model in 20222 semester
+My journey of developing a NR-IQA model in 20222 semester